 2. Immediately Score Leads to Focus Your Time on Hot Leads

 Prioritizing leads is yet another sales task that is essential in a successful sales strategy.
 Without prioritization, you may end up ignoring high-quality leads while emphasizing attention on low-quality leads.
-Prioritizing leads manually consists of sifting through data, such as call notes, to uncover which leads are the best to pursue: incredibly important but incredibly inconvenient.
+Prioritizing leads manually consists of sifting through data, such as call notes, to uncover which leads are the best to pursue — a process that is incredibly important but incredibly inconvenient.

 Using automated lead scoring will save you loads of time and uncover your most engaged leads.
 With lead scoring, you assign point scores for actions taken by a lead.
 These actions can include making purchases or subscribing to your newsletter, among other behaviors, or demographic information.
 Ontraport’s lead scoring can also assign points for actions that can’t be tracked manually, such as website clicks or opened emails.
-Ontraport automatically calculates and compiles point totals, presenting you with a neat and organized list, completed in a fraction of the time.
-You can focus your time on your more qualified leads, which translates to more human contact and a stronger connection with those who are most likely to buy from you.
+Total points are then automatically compiled, calculated, and presented in an organized list.
+This allows you to focus your time on your more qualified leads, which translates to more human contact and a stronger connection with those who are most likely to buy from you.

 You should never let a good lead go cold.
 Sometimes follow-up calls are missed or forgotten, and sometimes a good lead simply goes unnoticed.
 After connecting with high-quality leads, many sales reps have to input a follow-up call into a spreadsheet or calendar.
-The first task to tackle each day is checking these calendars or spreadsheets to see who is up for a follow-up call — an inefficient and sloppy method.
-Ontraport can organize follow-up tasks for all of your leads with one simple tool: task automation.
+The first task to tackle each day is checking these calendars or spreadsheets to see who is up for a follow-up call which can be time consuming and inefficient.
+You can organize follow-up tasks for all your leads through task automation.

 Good leads may also come from abandonment — leads may begin filling out an order form, only to abandon it halfway through.
 Some sales teams simply do not have any tools to address this problem, whereas some rely on an abandoned form email.
 But if the order form was for a very large sale, wouldn’t you want more than just an email to close the sale?
 With task automation, you can create rules to trigger alerts when specific actions are taken.
 If a prospect abandons a high-priced order form, task automation can notify one of your sales reps to make a call and push for that sale.
 Gone are the days of good leads getting ignored.